 Are walls or carpeting discolored?
 Yellowish-brown stains are a common sign of basement water damage.
 Stains may also be green or black depending on the material and if there is mold as well.

 Rainwater and melting snow runoff can enter your basement over the top of your foundation walls.
 Typically this is caused by poor drainage.
 If the ground around your foundation is level or slopes toward your home, water will pool around your foundation.

 Over time, water can work its way through the joint between your foundation wall and the floor joists.
 While older homes that have settled are more prone to over wall water issues, any home can develop this problem.
 To prevent water from entering over the top of your foundation walls, make sure the ground slopes away from your home.

 Window wells are designed to keep soil and water away from basement windows while still allowing natural light into your basement.
 These small wells are usually filled with gravel or other material that improve drainage and are usually effective at keeping water from entering your basement.

 Cracks in your foundation walls are a serious issue and likely to allow a significant amount of water to come into your basement.
 Whether you have a poured concrete or a brick and mortar foundation, cracks are typically caused by a buildup of pressure.

 Too much water can put pressure on the walls as the soil around your foundation expands.
 Conversely, a drought will cause the soil to pull away from your foundation walls, allowing them to move and sway.
 Older homes are likely to develop cracks over time, but new homes may develop cracks due to rushed timelines and poor construction practices.

 The larger the crack, the more water that can enter your basement.
 The location of the crack is also a factor.
 If your home is located on a slope, cracks in the foundation wall on the high side of the slope are more prone to leaks.
-If water inside a small crack freezes, it can create pressure that makes them larger.
+If the water in a crack freezes, it can create pressure that makes them larger.